Set up Login Authentication

 How Login and Authentication fits into a workflow

-In RiskOS™, workflows are built by connecting reusable components.
-Login and Authentication is delivered as a preconfigured use-case workflow composed of enrichments, scorecards, conditions, and decisions.
+In RiskOS™, you build workflows by connecting reusable components.
+Login and Authentication is a preconfigured use-case workflow composed of enrichments, scorecards, conditions, and decisions.

 Once triggered, the workflow orchestrates all checks and returns a single decision outcome.